Dawn M. Cox, PT, MSPT, CFMT

 After graduation, Shannon spent two years in a mentorship at Allied Rehabilitation Services in Scranton where she had the opportunity to work closely with PTs and PTAs working in orthopedics, stroke rehabilitation, and neurological physical therapy.
 She also took this time to expand her experience in dance medicine by working part-time for Performing Arts Physical Therapy by driving into the Big Apple on weekends to continue treating at Broadway and Off-Broadway theaters.
 She moved to New York in 2010 to audition and treat full-time.
 She was lucky enough to spend the next five years performing in NYC and on regional stages, while continuing to treat in the Theatre District and Financial District.
 She left NYC only to test the waters in Los Angeles in 2015, and while the temptations of beautiful Southern California are many, a fateful meeting with a mutual friend of Dawn’s brought an opportunity too perfect to resist.

 Now, she finds herself tucked away in a gem in central Pennsylvania, with her favorite cities just a train or bus ride away.
 While she wouldn’t trade her time away for anything, Dorothy had it right all along: “There’s no place like home."

-NATALIE SMITH and STEPHANIE SHELDON Directors of First Impressions
+NATALIE SMITH and LORI GROFF Directors of First Impressions

 Natalie Smith, Office Manager